On submodules of standard modules: Open parameters for twisted graded Hecke algebras

-Let us consider the case $r=0$.
-By \cite[Lemma 3.19]{AMS2}, any geometric standard module of $\mh H (G,M,q\cE)/(\mb r)$ is completely reducible.
-Clearly, the same goes for any analytic standard module.
-In particular this applies to $E$, which says that $V$ is a direct summand of $E$. \end{proof}

 There are yet other standard modules, namely those appearing in the Langlands classification for graded Hecke algebras \cite{Eve}.
-To construct those one starts with an irreducible tempered representation $\tau$ of a parabolic subalgebra $\mh H^P$ of $\mh H$, twists it by a character $t$ in positive position with respect to the set of simple roots $P$, and then induces to $\mh H$.
+To construct those one starts with an irreducible tempered representation $\tau$ of a parabolic subalgebra $\mh H^P$ of $\mh H$ (determined by a set of simple roots $P$).
+One twists $\tau$ by a character $t$ in positive position with respect to the set of simple roots outside $P$, and then induces to $\mh H$.

-This works when $\Gamma_{q\cE}$ is trivial, when we include a nontrivial $\Gamma_{q\cE}$ or $\C [\Gamma_{q\cE},\natural_{q\cE}]$ we have to be careful because it might mess up the uniqueness of irreducible quotients in the Langlands classification.
+This works when $\Gamma_{q\cE}$ is trivial.
+When we include a nontrivial $\Gamma_{q\cE}$ or $\C [\Gamma_{q\cE},\natural_{q\cE}]$ we have to be careful because it might mess up the uniqueness of irreducible quotients in the Langlands classification.
 A solution is provided by \cite[Corollary 2.2.5]{SolAHA} and \cite[(8.11)]{SolEnd}: one must choose the subgroup of $\Gamma_{q\cE}$ that occurs in a parabolic subalgebra of